 The Microsoft Defender for Office 365 evaluation experience is designed to eliminate the complexities of device and environment configuration so that you can focus on evaluating the capabilities of Microsoft Defender for Office 365.
 With evaluation mode, all messages sent to Exchange Online mailboxes can be evaluated without pointing MX records to Microsoft.
 The feature only applies to email protection and not to Office Clients like Word, SharePoint, or Teams.

-If you don't already have a license that supports Microsoft Defender for Office 365, you can start a free 30-day evaluation and test the capabilities in the Office 365 Security & Compliance center (https://protection.office.com/homepage).
+If you don't already have a license that supports Microsoft Defender for Office 365, you can start a free 30-day evaluation and test the capabilities in the Microsoft 365 Defender portal at https://security.microsoft.com.
 You'll enjoy the quick set-up and you can easily turn it off if necessary.

-If you're in the unified Microsoft 365 security portal (security.microsoft.com) you can start a Defender for Office 365 evaluation here: Email & Collaboration > Policies & Rules > Threat Policies > Additional Policies.
+If you're in the Microsoft 365 Defender portal (https://security.microsoft.com), you can start a Defender for Office 365 evaluation here: Email & Collaboration > Policies & Rules > Threat policies > Evaluation mode in the Others section.

 How the evaluation works

 Defender for Office 365 in evaluation mode creates Defender for Office 365 email policies that log verdicts, such as malware, but don't act on messages.
 You are not required to change your MX record configuration.